hasnainrampurawala/stock-price-prediction/README.md

 ## Features

 - Extracts 5 years of monthly adjusted stock data using the Alpha Vantage API
-- Trains a Linear Auto Regressive machine learning model using PyTorch
+- Trains a Linear Auto Regressive model using PyTorch
 - Generates 12 month price forecasts for each stock
 - Displays an interactive visualization dashboard using Plotly
 - Supports NVDA, AMD, and INTC stock symbols as of now